ctfs/write-ups-2015/icectf-2015/forensics/alien-contact/README.md

 **Points:** 200
 **Description:**

-> SETI came to us with this <a href='/problem-static/stage4/forensics/alien_contact/qYnSS1aJ5.wav'>sound recording</a> and they claim that there's an intelligent lifeform trying to contact us.
+> SETI came to us with this [sound recording](./qYnSS1aJ5.wav) and they claim that there's an intelligent lifeform trying to contact us.
 Can you see if you can make any sense of it?

 **Hint:**